TWR Control Tower, Australia

 ESC Steel Structures was contracted by one of its regional partners CASA Engineering in Australia to produce 100 metric tons of pre-engineered structural steel for a new air traffic control tower to be used for the RAAF Base Amberley, Australia

 This project is part of the Air 5431 Facilities Project of which ESC's scope of work is for the new air traffic control tower.
-The tower is a 25 metre height multi-level facility that is designed to accomodate a control cabin, external observation desk, crew rest area, restroom, kitchenette and a mechanical plant room.
+The steel tower structure is a 25 metre height multi-level facility that is designed to accomodate a control cabin, external observation desk, crew rest area, restroom, kitchenette and a mechanical plant room.
 This new tower will replace the existing tower, after it has been commissioned for use.

 The main project standard for the steel pre-engineering building structure was Australian Standard AS 4100 for materials, construction, fabrication and erection.
 The welds also required different extents of visual, radiographic and magnetic particle inspection as per AS 1554.1.
 The steel grades used for the sections and plates varied between Grade 250 and Grade 300.